Cunnilingus: Taoism

 Cunnilingus is accorded a revered place in Taoism.
 This is because the practice was believed to achieve longevity, by preventing the loss of semen, whose loss is believed to bring about a corresponding loss of vitality.
 Conversely, by either semen retention or ingesting the secretions from the vagina, a person can conserve and increase their qi, or original vital breath.

 According to Philip Rawson, these half-poetic, half-medicinal metaphors explain the popularity of cunnilingus among people: "The practice was an excellent method of imbibing the precious feminine fluid".
 However, these notions entail a lack of actual interest in pleasing the female partner and an effort to benefit at her expense, which has led sinologist Kristofer Schipper to denounce the ancient handbooks on the "Art of the Bedroom" as embracing a "kind of glorified male vampirism" that is not truly Taoist at all.

+In art

+Sappho having sex with her lover (girlfriend) on the beaches of Lesbos, as mermaids play in the background, by Édouard-Henri Avril.

+Letter from an erotic alphabet by Joseph Apoux (1846-1910) published ca. 1880.